AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 FHIR conformance artefacts make use of [CodeSystem](http://hl7.org/fhir/codesystem.html), [ValueSet](http://hl7.org/fhir/valueset.html), and [ConceptMap](http://hl7.org/fhir/conceptmap.html) resources.
 ADHA FHIR resources of these types are published and managed by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au/)

-The GitHub repository for the Australian Digital Health Agency is https://github.com/AuDigitalHealth All FHIR materials relating to national systems and other nationally defined FHIR API profiles (including StructureDefinitions, ValueSets, OperationDefinitions, ImplementationGuides, etc.) **SHALL** be held on a publicly available GitHub repository.
+All FHIR materials relating to national systems and other nationally defined FHIR API profiles (including StructureDefinitions, ValueSets, OperationDefinitions, ImplementationGuides, etc.) **SHALL** be held on a publicly available GitHub repository published by the Australian Digital Health Agency.
+The location for Agency material in GitHub is: [https://github.com/AuDigitalHealth](https://github.com/AuDigitalHealth).

-Comments, feedback and suggestions from developers on FHIR resources (and associated documentation) **SHOULD** be managed through **TBD** using the standard features for raising and tracking issues on the site
+Comments, feedback and suggestions from developers on FHIR resources (and associated documentation) **SHOULD** be managed through **TBD** using the standard features for raising and tracking issues on the site.

 ADHA FHIR publication and resource URIs **SHOULD** be resolvable URLs.
 The canonical URI and the resolved URL **MAY NOT** be the same.